pkenil01/INFR3120-Fall25/Lost-and-Found-Hub/README.md

 - some stack overflow for small code snippets and troubleshooting help
 - mongoose docs and mongodb manual for schema and connection examples

+auth and route protection notes (where some of the code came from)
+- i kept the checks inline in each route(simple if (!req.session.user) res.redirect(/users/login') )
+- small snippets and ideas were also referenced from stackoverflow when trying different redirect and check approaches.

 how to test quickly (note for our future use)
 1. npm install